inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

 ##### Change State Type 11: Show System Analyzer

 This change has no parameters (all 12 bytes 0x00) and forces the display of the "General" tab of the system analyzer in the HUD.

+##### Change State Type 12: Make Item Radioactive

+**Make Item Radioactive Details** (12 byte)

+    0000  int32      Radioactive object index
+    0004  int16      Watched object index
+    0006  int16      Watched object trigger state
+    0008  [4]byte    Unused

+The ```Radioactive object``` emits radiation with a radius of 2 tiles while ```Watched object``` is in given state (1 = active/open).

+> This is used only once, on level 2 for the small room in Beta quadrant.
+The door is both the emitter as well as the watched object.

 ##### Change State Type 15: Earth destruction by laser